mcjwsn/CMST/README.md

-# Computational Methods in Science and Technology
+# Computational Methods in Science and Technology AGH 2025